 Mountain photography has played an important role in geology.

 One of the biggest questions in 19th century geology was how mountain ranges were formed.

-The majority of geologists of that time studied the question.
-And from 1830 onwards, they did so by relying heavily on images.
-So they naturally made use of photography from the 1850s onwards.
+The majority of geologists of this time studied the question.
+And from 1830, they did so by relying heavily on images.
+So they naturally used photography from the 1850s.

 The first mountain photographs were therefore primarily scientific and not artistic.

 The Alps from the point of view of physical geography and geology - Aimé Civiale's photographic travels - is a paradigmatic example in this respect.
 Civiale travelled through the Alps for ten years in order to carry out an exact and meticulous survey.
 The result is six hundred photographs and forty-one panoramas.

 The (very) low sensitivity of the plates inducing a long exposure time has another major consequence: